 Dal Pakwan is a classic breakfast dish from Sindhi, Indian cuisine.
-Pakwan is a crisp, fried bread, traditionally served with, CHANA DAL, drizzled with some TAMARIND CHUTNEY, MINT-CILANTRO CHUTNEY and some chopped onions.
+Pakwan is a crisp, fried bread, traditionally served with, chana dal, drizzled with tamarind chutney, cilantro chutney, and chopped onions.
 Sharing an easy recipe to make this crisp, fried bread, using pantry staples.

-Dal pakwan is a very popular, authentic Sindhi breakfast dish, relished by all ages.
-Dal pakwan, consists of mainly two components – dal and pakwan.
-Typically, CHANA DAL is served over PAKWAN (CRISP FRIED BREAD), drizzled with some TAMARIND CHUTNEY, MINT-CILANTRO CHUTNEY and some chopped onions.
+Dal pakwan is a popular, classic Sindhi breakfast dish, relished by all ages.
+Dal pakwan consists of mainly two components – dal and pakwan.
+Typically, chana dal is served over pakwan (crispy fried bread), drizzled with some imli ki chutney, green chutney, and chopped onions.
 This classic dish is mainly served as a breakfast, but makes an excellent brunch or a snack.

-As a kid, I was so fond of these crisp, fried, pakwan.
-Crisp, flaky, pakwan, perfect for weekends brunch.
-My mom used to make these once a month and we used to devour these Pakwan with some CHANA DAL.
-Honestly, these were so good, I could eat these whole day.
+As a kid, I was so fond of these crispy, fried, pakwan.
+Crisp, flaky, pakwan, perfect for weekend brunch.
+My mom used to make these and we used to devour these Pakwan with dal.
+Honestly, these were so good, that I could eat these whole day.

-Dal pakwan were made on special occasions, and/or festivals also, as these are quite rich and indulgent.
-I remember, during Diwali, Holi, these were a must in my family.
-My mom used to cook big during festivals, and share homemade food with family and friends.
-She used to make a big batch of these pakwan to serve it with CHANA DAL.
+Dal pakwan were made on special occasions, and/or festivals, as these are quite rich and indulgent.
+I remember, during Diwali, and Holi, these were a must in my family.
+My mom used to cook big during festivals and share food with family and friends.
+She used to make a big batch of these pakwan to serve it with chana dal.
 These pakwan can be stored for up to 2 weeks in an air-tight container.

 Poori and pakwan, are both deep fried, Indian bread.
 They both are made with whole wheat flour ( atta ), all-purpose flour ( maida ) or a combination of flour.